Ryan-Martin22/The-Cocktail-Lab/README.md

 ### Frameworks, Libraries and Programs Used

 1. Google Fonts
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Playfair Display' and 'Lato' font into the style.css file which is used on all pages throughout the project.

 2. Font Awesome
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.